samyak1409/online-class-attendance-automator/README.md

 ## Future Features

-1) Graphical User Interface (GUI) - For making the process even easier.

-2) Time Restriction - Attendance of the students who were in the class for at least a particular duration of time (say 90% of the class duration) will only be considered! 🔥
+1) Time Restriction - Attendance of the students who were in the class for at least a particular duration of time (say 90% of the class duration) will only be considered! 🔥

-3) Auto report to Parents - A message (maybe mail) will automatically be sent to the parents of the students with low attendance.
+2) Auto report to Parents - A message (maybe mail) will automatically be sent to the parents of the students with low attendance.
 (Parents data (mail IDs) will be needed.)

-4) Independence from Extension - Making an extension itself will end up giving so many advantages (e.g. no chance of the program breaking because the Extension changed its format a little)
+3) Independence from Extension - Making an extension itself will end up giving so many advantages (e.g. no chance of the program breaking because the Extension changed its format a little)

-5) More coming...
+4) More coming...

 ##